wangqinz/EconomicMobility/README.md

 ** Need more observations.

-** Try: fix the state variations using dummy variables.
+** Fix the state variations using dummy variables.